Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

 # Management Network Switch Rename

 Any system moving from Shasta v1.3 to Shasta v1.4 software needs to adjust the hostnames and IP addresses for all switches to match the new standard.
-There is now a virtual IP ending in .1 which is used by spine switches.
+There is now a virtual IP address ending in .1 which is used by spine switches.
 In Shasta v1.3, the first spine switch used the .1 address.
 In Shasta v1.4, the ordering of the switches has changed with spine switches being grouped first.
 The hostname for switches has changed from two digits to a dash and then 3 digits.
 All IPv4 data for the switches and switch naming comes from Cray Site Init (CSI).

 From v1.3, this example system had these IP addresses and hostnames on the HMN network.
 Similar names and IP address numbers for the NMN and CAN networks as well.
 Also note that some systems may not have an agg or aggregation set of switches.
 This is ok.
 Simply follow the directions below, always paying attention to the CSI specified IPv4 addresses and skip the aggregation switch directions.